VisaLobby

 The Rise of Student Visa Misuse for Work Opportunities in the UK

-The UK has seen a dramatic rise in the abuse of student visas for employment, according to official data.
+The UK has seen a significant increase in the misuse of student visas for employment, according to official data.
 The number of non-EU students and their dependents switching from study-related to work-related visas has increased fivefold, according to the Office for National Statistics (ONS).

 The integrity of the student visa system and its effects on migration have come under scrutiny as a result of this development.